strogonoff/django-upwork-auth/README.rst

 django-upwork-auth
 ==================

-Simple Upwork login for your Django-based project.
+Simple Upwork login for your app.

-Note: at current version it has inflexible and impossible to disable access control.
-It suits my own needs so far but I plan to improve on this, given demand.

 Tested with Django 1.8 (see example project).

 Before oDesk rebranded as Upwork, this library was called django-odesk-auth.
 The latest version of django-odesk-auth works with Upwork already.